 - Fold in the mulberries and apples.

-- Spoon into prepared muffin tins (either greased or paper lined), 3/4 full.
+- Spoon fill the prepared muffin tins (either greased or paper lined).

 - In a small bowl mix brown sugar, flour, and cinnamon.